jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/State.md

 ::::ExpandableHeading
 ## Solution state (global read and write state)

 You can define your solution state to store objects and values temporarily and then read them in multiple places in your solution.
 These are not stored in any local or remote data store but only in live memory.
-If you log out your solution state is cleared.&#x20;
+If you log out your solution state is cleared.

-- &#x20;Configure the initial solution state in the **index.jigx **file by providing a `State Key` with a value.&#x20;
+- &#x20;Configure the initial solution state in the **index.jigx **file by providing a `State Key` with a value.
-- You can update the state using the `action.set-solution-state` action.&#x20;
+- You can update the state using the `action.set-solution-state` action.
 - To revert back to the initial state, simply use the `action.reset-solution-state` action.
-- Multiple states can be added in index.jigx and `initialValues` support nested objects.&#x20;
+- Multiple states can be added in index.jigx and `initialValues` support nested objects.
 - To call nested objects in a state expression use `=@ctx.solution.state.state-key.objectName`

 ### Write solution state